IGETheCoder/Strang/definitions/operators.md

 ?"apple" == "apple"; //true
 ?"apple" == "zebra"; //false
 ```
+Is true if both sides match letter for letter, and is case sensitive.
 - `!=` **Not Equals** (not length)
 ```java
 ?"apple" != "apple"; //false
 ?"apple" != "zebra"; //true
 ```
+Is true if both sides do NOT match letter for letter, and is case sensitive.
 - `<` , `>` **Less Than** _and_ **Greater Than** (length)
 ```java
 ?"banana" > "apple"; //true
 ?"5"! < "8"!;        //true
 ```
+`<` Is true if left side is shorter than the right side<br>
+`>` Is true if left side is longer than the right side
 - `<=` , `>=` **(Less Than** _and_ **Greater Than) Or Equals** (length)
 ```java
 ?"3"! > "3"!;  //false
 ?"3"! >= "3"!; //true
 ```
+`<=` Is true if left side is shorter than the right side or is the same<br>
+`>=` Is true if left side is longer than the right side or is the same

 ## Extra Operators